radar/ryanbigg.com/_posts/2021-12-09-culture-and-values.markdown

 Then a little thing called a pandemic hit.
 I'm sure you've heard of it by now.
 The parent company of the one I joined relied on international students for a large majority of its income.
 A pandemic in Australia meant closed borders (easy to enforce, as we're a _giant island_), and closed borders meant no international students, which ultimately meant little-to-no money for that company.

 I, along with the entire company, were told about potential redundancies happening in a staff-wide email on a _Monday_ at the end of March.
+During this week we found out it was going to be 235 people across the whole company.
 I got that dreaded call back on _Friday_ at 3pm.
 That was a particularly unproductive week, let me tell you.
 This time again it wasn't my boss, or even a long-term colleague.
 It was some high-up HR woman who sounded absolutely exhausted.

 About 5 minutes after this phone call, I was locked out of Slack, GitHub, and email.
 It was clinical and effective.
 I went into the office the next week and collected my things.
 That was the last time I was in an office.